 What makes Angular unique is that it is a complete rewrite of AngularJS, which Google also created.
 Its component-based architecture allows you to reuse components across different projects, even if they’re built using other frameworks.

-In terms of NPM downloads, Angular has been downloaded 3.2M times, being the third most downloaded framework.
+In terms of NPM downloads, Angular averages 4M times, being the third most downloaded framework.

-Angular is in the Top 20 Best Paid Web Frameworks
+Angular is in the Top 3 Best Paid Web JS Frameworks

-According to Stack Overflow’s 2022 survey, Angular (and Angular.js) sits at number 15 (and 18) in the list of the top-paying web frameworks, with an average compensation of $63k (and $60k, respectively).
+According to Stack Overflow’s 2022 survey, Angular is number 3 on the list of the top-paying web frameworks, with an average compensation of $70k.

 As the new wave of developers gets into the industry and new technologies emerge, it seems like the interest in learning and keep using Angular has drastically decreased.